 Most of our strategies came from reading Total Money Makeover by Dave Ramsey.
 It’s an easy read, and I don’t know how many times in our 5 years of marriage we have referred back to it.
 We also took Dave Ramsey’s class “Financial Peace University” at our church as part of our marriage preparation.
 We learned so much in the class, we now have given our children an financial incentive to go through the class themselves when they graduate from college or decide to get married (whichever comes first).

-So how’d we do it?
+So how’d we eliminate our debt in 1 year?
 It wasn’t easy.
 Anyone that gives you a quick get rich scheme is trying to get rich quick themselves!
 Just like weight loss, slow and steady with a lot of hard work is what is takes.
 But regardless of the mountain, conquering it can be done!

 How We Eliminated $35,000 in Debt (in one year)

 For us to conquer our finances, we had to put on an “It’s us against the world” mentality.
 Since Joe was bringing in most of the debt, at first, he didn’t want me to have to sacrifice because of his debt.
 I had to remind him that I was bringing baggage into the marriage, too, just a different kind.

 When we started thinking of everything as “ours”– our budget, our income, our debt, it was easier to see the big picture.